vssssssssss/thinkster-django-angular-tutorial/chapter02.md

 # Serializing the User and UserProfile Models
 Our application will make AJAX requests to the server to get the data we intend to display.
 Before we can send that data back to the client, we need to format it in a way that the client can understand; in this case, we choose JSON.
 The process of transforming Django models to JSON is called serialization and that is what we will talk about now.

-## Serializing User models with Django REST Framework
+We need to write two serializers: one for the `User` model and one for the `UserProfile` model.
+We will call these `UserSerializer` and `UserProfileSerializer`, respectively.

-Django models are great for -- you guessed it -- modeling data in Python.
-What they are not well suited for is displaying information on the client.
-To send data from our server to the client, we need to serialize the models into a format that our client understands.
-The popular format these days in JSON, so that is what we will use.
+## Django REST Framework

-Luckily, the boilerplate project you started from has already installed a project called Django REST Framework.
-Django REST Framework makes it easy to serialize Django models into JSON, among other things, and we will use it extensively throughout this tutorial.
+As part of the boilerplate project you cloned earlier, we have included a project called Django REST Framework.
+Django REST Framework is a toolkit that provides a number of features common to most web applications, including serializers.
+We will make use of these features throughout the tutorial to save us both time and frustration.
+Our first look at Django REST Framework starts here.

-We need to write two serializers: `UserSerializer` and `UserProfileSerializer`.
-We won't be directly modifying `User` objects, but the `ModelSerializer` class in Django handles both serialization and deserialization.
-When we create and destroy `User`s, we will need to deserialize them.
+## UserSerializer

-Before we write our serializers, let's create a `serializers.py` file inside our `authentication` app.
-Run the following command from the root of your project:
+Before we write our serializers, let's create a `serializers.py` file inside our `authentication` app:

     $ touch authentication/serializers.py

 {x: create_serializers_module}
 Create a `serializers.py` file inside the `authentication` app

-Open `authentication/serializers.py` and add the following snippet:
+Open `authentication/serializers.py` and add the following code and imports:

     from django.contrib.auth.models import User